zobkiw/sleeptest/README.md

 macOS has a problem on both M1 and Intel.
 A Digital Ocean Linux droplet works perfectly fine.
 See description and data below.

+See https://github.com/golang/go/issues/44343 if you've stumbled upon this from some other place.

 ### Quick Start

 Use `go run main.go` to run this code.